 Use our guide to SBA lines of credit to learn more about this program and related requirements.

 The Bottom Line

-At the end of the day, these SBA loan requirements can feel intimidating.
-However, all SBA lenders try to answer the same basic questions and evaluate your business in essentially the same way.
+SBA loan requirements can feel intimidating, but all SBA lenders try to answer the same basic questions and evaluate your business in essentially the same way.
 Therefore, when filling out your application, try to think from a lender’s perspective and provide some insight on all of the following questions:

 - What does your business do, and how do you run it?

 - Why are you applying for this loan?